Triple-stranded DNA: Gene expression

 According to several published articles, H-DNA has the ability to regulate gene expression depending on factors such as location and sequences in proximity.
 Although intergenic regions of the prokaryotic genome have shown low traces of naturally occurring H-DNA or triplex motifs, H-DNA structures have shown to be more prevalent in the eukaryotic genome.
-H-DNA has been show to be especially abundant in mammalian cells including humans (1 in every 50,000 bp).
+H-DNA has been shown to be especially abundant in mammalian cells including humans (1 in every 50,000 bp).
 Genetic sequences involved in gene regulation are typically found in the promoter regions of the eukaryotic genome.

 Consequently, the promoter region has displayed the ability to form H-DNA with a higher frequency.
 A bioinformatic analysis of the S. cerevisiae genome observed the occurrence of H-DNA and other triplate DNA motifs in four organizational regions: introns, exons, promoter regions and miscellaneous regions.
 The bioinformatic displayed a total of 148 H-DNA or triplet DNA possible structures.
 The promoter region accounted for the higher frequency with 71 triplate structures, while the exons accounted for 57 triplate structures and the introns and miscellaneous accounted for 2 and 18 structures.

 In vitro and in vivo studies of eukaryotic genome expression resulted in one of three results: up regulation, down regulation, or no change in the presence of H-DNA motifs.
 Kato et al. reported upregulation expression of lacZ, when H-DNA was introduced to the B-lactamase promoter.
 On the other hand, a similar study (Brachmachari et al.) reported no statistically significant inhibition of the lacZ reporter gene when H-DNA was inserted into the genome of mammalian COS cells.
 Although studies suggest regulation of H-DNA, the mechanism is still under investigation.
 Potaman et al. associates the mechanism of gene regulation to the interactions between the H-DNA and the TATA box found in the promoter region of Na,K-ATPase.
 In H-DNA formations adjacent to a TATA box, the H-DNA structure destabilizes the T-A bonds essential for transcription.
 The interference with the TATA box inhibits the transcriptional machinery and transcription initiation which interferes with gene expression.
 Other mechanisms associated with the genomic expression of a genetic sequence in the presence of H-DNA involves TFOs.
 In vitro studies have highlighted a decrease in gene expression in the presence of TFOs in mammalian cells.
 Another possible mechanism presented by Valentina et al. suggest the 13-mer AG motif oligonucleotide triplex complex (TFO complex) downregulates the transcription of mRNA through competitive inhibition.
 Direct inhibition of gene expression from H-DNA is key to mutagenesis, replication inhibition, and even DNA recombination in the genome.